superfly/litefs/README.md

 ### HTTP server

 Replica nodes communicate with the primary node over HTTP.
-When they connect to the primary node, they specify their replication position which is their transaction ID and a rolling checksum of the entire database.
+When they connect to the primary node, they specify their replication position, which is their transaction ID and a rolling checksum of the entire database.
 The primary node will then begin sending transaction data to the replica starting from that position.
-If the primary no longer has that transaction position available, it will resend a snapshot of the current database.
+If the primary no longer has that transaction position available, it will resend a snapshot of the current database and begin replicating transactions from there.

 ## Guarantees